jasonmccreary/blog-posts/2016-09-29-install-apache-php-mysql-mac-os-x-sierra.md

 You can verify PHP is enabled by creating a [`phpinfo()`](http://php.net/manual/en/function.phpinfo.php) page in your `DocumentRoot`.

-The default `DocumentRoot` for Mac OS X El Capitan is `/Library/WebServer/Documents`.
+The default `DocumentRoot` for Mac OS X Sierra is `/Library/WebServer/Documents`.
 You can verify this from your Apache configuration.

     grep DocumentRoot httpd.conf